 The committee members listed above have accepted to serve on the committee for a minimum of one year but with the expectation for continued membership.
-Additional members may be appointed.
+Additional members may be appointed and we are actively seeking a new student representative to begin in January, 2023.
 The members are expected to actively participate and/or contribute in the care plan, observances and service learning opportunities.
 Both the City of Kirksville and our local Missouri Department of Conservation (MDC) have representatives that are kept involved in our meetings and/or activities.